LMS railcars: Conversion for Overhead line maintenance

 In 1949, British Railways converted the articulated unit to a two-car set for overhead line maintenance.
 The centre car was removed and the number of engines in the set reduced to two.
 The driving cabs were given flat ends.
 To enable engineering staff to work on the overhead cables the roofs of the two coaches were flattened, creating a work space 130 ft long and 5 ft 4 in wide.
 Between the two cars a manually operated lift was installed that could be raised to 6 ft above roof level.

 One coach was converted into a workshop with all passenger seats removed and workbench facilities installed.
 The other coach was converted into staff accommodation with lockers, cooking, washing facilities and a WC, and 12 seats with tables as a mess saloon.
 An old 30 ft coach was converted to carry 2000 ft of overhead wire and attached to the unit as a trailer.
 Portable floodlights for night work were installed in the two coaches and in the trailer.

 The unit worked on the Manchester – Altrincham line.
 It was moved to Longsight Depot in 1959 and taken out of service shortly afterwards.
 It still existed in a derelict state as late as 1967.

 The design may be seen as a step in the development of post-war British Railways diesel multiple units (DMU) such as the Derby Lightweight units, at least as far the powertrain is concerned.

 Other single units

 An Armstrong Whitworth diesel-electric railcar operated a luxury 12-seat express service on the LMS for two weeks in 1933 between London and Castle Bromwich near Birmingham in connection with a British Industries Fair.
 This car, with body work by Cravens which incorporated a kitchen, was powered by a standard Armstrong-Saurer 250 bhp engine.

 Between 1936 and 1937, the LMS trialled two experimental railcars built by Armstrong Siddeley to a French design, which had Michelin pneumatic tyres.
 These were tested on the Leamington to Nuneaton route.
 Despite proving popular with passengers and crew, no orders happened, and they were withdrawn in 1937.

+Other multiple units

+In 1927 a four-car electric multiple unit, originally built for a trial of 3.5KV overhead DC electrification on the Bury–Holcombe Brook line, was converted to diesel-electric operation.